vipulnaik/diet-exercise-health/profile-information/physical-exercise/weight-lifting-exercises-with-history.md

-# Strength exercises (with history)
+# Weight-lifting exercises (with history)

 ## Goal and functional relevance of exercise

 ### Build toward being able to do all exercises on 10 lb in each hand and some exercises at higher weights

-Strength exercises are super-important as being able to carry, hold, and move things around can be relevant for day-to-day and one-off real-world situations.
+Weight-lifting exercises are super-important as being able to carry, hold, and move things around can be relevant for day-to-day and one-off real-world situations.

-From a day-to-day perspective, carrying grocery bags home has become much more effortless as I've ramped up strength exercises, and I attribute the success here to strength exercises (and maybe some hand gripper exercise).
+From a day-to-day perspective, carrying grocery bags home has become much more effortless as I've ramped up weight-lifting exercises, and I attribute the success here to weight-lifting exercises (and maybe some hand gripper exercise).

 For unusual situations, things like moving furniture or heavy